rbuskens/spinnaker.github.io/hello-spinnaker/README.md

 We now have the necessary resources to begin pipeline creation.
 A pipeline is a group of actions that handle the complete lifecycle of our deployment.
 It is also a great centralized place to monitor the status of each stage instead of hopping between jenkins or the aws console.

 Our pipeline is triggered by polling our Jenkins server to see if our code has updated.
-We then create two stages
+We then create two stages.

 Click the pipelines tab and add a new pipeline.